nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 boundaries" described in the DCB specification, to show the basic ideas of DCB directly.

-And then again later with a :doc:`refactored and hopefully more refined </topics/examples/coursebooking-dcb-refactored>` style for DCB this is more usable, just like the :ref:`declarative syntax <Declarative syntax>` for event-sourced aggregate is more usable than writing business logic directly against an :ref:`application recorder <Application recorder>`.
+And then again later with a :doc:`refactored and hopefully more refined </topics/examples/coursebooking-dcb-refactored>` style for DCB that is more usable, just like the :ref:`declarative syntax <Declarative syntax>` for event-sourced aggregate is more usable than writing business logic directly against an :ref:`application recorder <Application recorder>`.